MUDAM

 The Grand Duke Jean Museum of Modern Art (Musée d'art moderne Grand-Duc Jean), abbreviated to Mudam, is a museum of modern art in Luxembourg City, in southern Luxembourg.
 The museum stands on the site of the old Fort Thüngen, on the southwestern edge of the Kirchberg-plateau, in close proximity to many of the European Union institutions based within the city.
-(Note: Though the majority of the museum's structure is located in the neighbouring Luxembourg City quarter of Clausen, which extends over the southwest edge of the Kirchberg-plateau, its address formally designates it as being within the quarter of Kirchberg.)
+(Note: Though the majority of the museum's structure is located in the neighbouring district of Clausen, which extends over the southwest edge of the Kirchberg plateau, its address formally designates it as being within the district of Kirchberg.)

 History

 First proposed in 1989 and championed by then-Prime Minister Jacques Santer, the location of the future museum was much disputed, until it was agreed in 1997 to use Dräi Eechelen Park and connect the museum to Fort Thüngen.
 The building was designed by Pritzker Prize-winning architect I. M. Pei, and cost $100m to build.
 The museum was inaugurated on 1 July 2006 by Grand Duke Jean, to whom the building is dedicated, and opened to the public the following day.

 As Luxembourg had no public modern art collection and the museum budget did not allow acquiring a modernist collection, the museum focused on contemporary art – its permanent collection includes works by 100 artists, including: Andy Warhol, Bruce Nauman, Julian Schnabel, Thomas Struth, and Daniel Buren.

 Under the direction of Marie-Claude Beaud, in its first year of public opening, the museum achieved a record attendance of more than 115,000 visitors.

+The Mudam Boutique, located inside the building, offers a wide selection of contemporary art publications, postcards, and gift items ranging from toys to designer pieces.
+The Mudam Café offers a variety of gluten-free, vegetarian, and vegan dishes.